paolinomanghi/elixir_bari_2025/README.md

     * Genome size (bp), ...
     * \# predicted genes: basic genome statistics
     * 5S rRNA, 23S rRNA, 16S rRNA \# tRNA, # tRNA types: the number and types of rRNA and tRNA genes  respecively
-* filtered genomes: a folder containg the genomes passing teh qulity filter
+* filtered genomes: a folder containg the genomes passing the qulity filter
 * genome_info_filtered.tsv: same as genome_info.tsv
 * derep_info.tsv: table conating the dereplication summary.
 Columns are:
     * Genome: genome filename
     * Cluster: the cluster ID (from 0 to N-1)
     * Representative: is this genome the cluster representative?
+* filtered_repr: folder containing the filered and representative genomes

+See https://github.com/metashot/prok-quality for complete documentation